ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 4. The details of the handled event will include the id for the row that was expanded.
 5. The client should first call `setRowState()` in their event handler code flagging the relevant rows to be lazy loading (this will cause the lazy loading indicator to appear).
 6. The client must then add the child records (with their `parentIdFieldName` value set to the parent's recordId) to the data set and call `setData()` on the Table.
-7. The client then sets the data on the `Table` again with the `setData` method.
-8. Finally, the client should call `setRowState()` again on the relevant rows and unflag them as lazily loading (this will remove the lazy loading indicator).
+7. Finally, the client should call `setRowState()` again on the relevant rows and unflag them as lazily loading (this will remove the lazy loading indicator).

 _The client is responsible for checking if the row’s children have already been loaded.
 This can prevent unnecessary data recreation and `setData` calls on the `Table`._